New Audi e-tron GT 2021 review

 Verdict

-The Audi e-tron GT is another worthy entry in the luxury electric car market.
+The Audi e-tron GT is another worthy entry into the luxury electric car market.
 It’s just the right mix of the new and the familiar, and it has a fair degree of separation from the Taycan because it’s a more comfortable electric grand tourer.
 It’s fabulous to drive, with strong fundamentals like 270kW charging, although for the ultimate seal of approval, we need to try the £79k car on its mechanical adaptive dampers.

 Would you have the new Audi e-tron GT or a Porsche Taycan?
 It’s the burning question in the premium electric car market, and that’s before you even bring the Tesla Model S into the equation.
 Our first encounter with Audi’s new electric model, a dead ringer for the stunning 2018 concept car, tells us it’s going to be a close fight.